 Incorporate Small Group Instruction in Your Classroom: The Why and the How

-In this session, participants will learn why discourse in small groups is the key to improving student outcomes.
-Learn how small groups leverage access for all students to higher levels of thinking about mathematics.
+In this session, participants will Learn why it is important to rethink how we teach secondary students math.
+Learn how small groups/teams leverage access for all students to higher levels of thinking about mathematics.
 In this session we will share strategies to build a culture and environment where students are risk-takers and engaged in their learning.

 4:00 - 5:00 pm Central